 - All-Star: 6 times

 The next legend on our list is Guy Lafleur.
 He also used to play in the right-wing position.
 He played in the NHL from 1971 to 1991.
-Lafleur was a talented and dynamic forward.
-He had amazing speed and great control over his stick.

 Lafleur was born in Thurso in 1951.
 Lafleur started playing hockey at the age of five.
 He was drafted to the NHL by the Montreal Canadiens in 1971.
-He had a very significant career.
-He was a part of five Stanley Cup-winning teams.

-Lafleur’s personal achievement list is also quite large.
+Lafleur’s achievement list is also quite large.
 He was awarded the Art Ross Trophy three times and the Hart Memorial Trophy twice.
 He had 14 all-star appearances in his 20-year NHL career.

 Lafleur competed in a total of 1126 games.
 He took over three thousand shots on goal and found the net 560 times.
 Lafleur was also a great playmaker.
-He recorded 793 assists.
-He had a natural talent for scoring goals and was able to create scoring opportunities out of nothing.

 Career Stats of Guy Lafleur

-Games | Goals | Assists | Points | Shots on goal | Game winning goals |
+Games | Goals | Assists | Points | Shots on goal | Game-winning goals |

 1126 | 560 | 793 | 1353 | 3516 | 98 |